 This can be accomplished by creating multiple stake accounts from a wallet address containing some tokens, or by creating a single large stake account and using the stake authority to split the account into multiple accounts with token balances of your choosing.

 The same stake and withdraw authorities can be assigned to multiple stake accounts.

-Two stake accounts that are not delegated and that have the same authorities and lockup can be merged into a single resulting stake account.
+Two stake accounts that have the same authorities and lockup can be merged into a single resulting stake account.
 A merge is possible between two stakes in the following states with no additional conditions:

 Delegation Warmup and Cooldown

 When a stake account is delegated, or a delegation is deactivated, the operation does not take effect immediately.

 A delegation or deactivation takes several epochs to complete, with a fraction of the delegation becoming active or inactive at each epoch boundary after the transaction containing the instructions has been submitted to the cluster.

 There is also a limit on how much total stake can become delegated or deactivated in a single epoch, to prevent large sudden changes in stake across the network as a whole.
 Since warmup and cooldown are dependent on the behavior of other network participants, their exact duration is difficult to predict.
 Details on the warmup and cooldown timing can be found here.

 Stake accounts can have a lockup which prevents the tokens they hold from being withdrawn before a particular date or epoch has been reached.
 While locked up, the stake account can still be delegated, un-delegated, or split, and its stake and withdraw authorities can be changed as normal.
 Only withdrawal into a wallet address is not allowed.

 A lockup can only be added when a stake account is first created, but it can be modified later, by the lockup authority or custodian, the address of which is also set when the account is created.